 - We learn in session about how our thoughts affect our feelings.
 Your child tries tracking thoughts at home during the week.

 - Your child learns other skills to cope: coping cards; creating a coping character who is strong and resilient!

 - Next, we start to tackle the scary situations by creating a “fear ladder.”
 At the bottom of the ladder are situations that don’t cause much anxiety.
 At the top of the ladder is the most anxiety-producing situation of all.

 - We move up the ladder slowly, practicing easy to more difficult situations.
 “Hey, I can do this!” is gradually learned!

 Do the steps sound pretty straightforward?
 They are.
 They are also proven by research to work.
 Therapy for kids with anxiety at Healthy Mind Sacramento is highly effective, and usually takes about 4-6 months of weekly sessions.
-It does require patience and homework outside of sessions (worksheets to fill out, exposures at home).
+It does require patience and homework outside of sessions.

 Is my child’s anxiety issue serious enough to require treatment?

-This is a question I get all the time, so I want to provide some guidelines to help you figure out what is age-appropriate anxiety and what is not.
+This is a question we get all the time, so we want to provide some guidelines to help you figure out what is age-appropriate anxiety and what is not.
 Here are some signs that your child may need some intervention:

 - Other kids have grown out of the particular fear, but your child has not (e.g. fear of the dark/night)

 - The anxiety is interfering with your child’s life (e.g. not wanting to go to school or socialize with others)